All blog posts

 1. Gus Foods

-One of those breaks with endless lines at the local supermarket or sandwich store, tasteless cafeteria meals and unhealthy snacks.
-Recognizable?
+Those breaks with endless lines at the local supermarket or sandwich shop, tasteless cafeteria meals, and unhealthy snacks.
+Sound familiar?

-For Pauline Geldof and Andreas De Ridder as well.
-In 2020, the two colleagues dove into the entrepreneurial adventure and together they got Gus Foods off the ground.
-The idea behind their Brussels start-up: a smart refrigerator with fresh, healthy and local products available around the clock.
-Yogurt, fresh sandwiches, hot meals, desserts and more are spread across the shelves.
+Pauline Geldof and Andreas De Ridder felt the same way.
+In 2020, the two colleagues embarked on an entrepreneurial adventure and founded Gus Foods together.
+The idea behind their Brussels startup: a smart refrigerator with fresh, healthy, and local products available 24/7.
+Yogurt, fresh sandwiches, hot meals, desserts, and more are spread across the shelves.

-Every day the refrigerator gets a fresh load of those breakfast and lunch options, snacks and drinks.
+Every day, the fridge receives a fresh supply of breakfast and lunch options, snacks, and drinks.
 Flexible catering, so to speak.
-The products are as natural as possible, made with love by Belgian suppliers.
-Already salivating?
+The products are as natural as possible, lovingly made by Belgian suppliers.
+Is your mouth watering yet?

 Source: Gus Foods